nodejs/node/COLLABORATOR_GUIDE.md

-For first-time contributors, check if the commit author is the same as the pull request author, and ask if they have configured their git username and email to their liking as per [this guide][git-username].
+For first-time contributors, check if the commit author is the same as the pull request author, and ask if they have configured their git [username][git-username] and [email][git-email] to their liking.
 This is to make sure they would be promoted to "contributor" once their pull request lands.

 ### Closing Issues and Pull Requests